sitaraputrevu/cs60/README.md

 # cs60
 Hosts our CS60 Assignments!

-The main branch is for Fall 2024.
+The main branch is for Spring 2025.

 The first time you work with an assignment from GitHub, you will need to install Git. https://git-scm.com/downloads